BASSIST EDUCATOR CLINICIAN

 In addition to her own classroom, Bethany has enjoyed partnering with Monika Herzig to organize the annual Indiana Jazz Girls Day, a series of free concerts and clinics for girls grades 7-12 around the state with other guest musicians from Indiana, New York City, and California.

-Bethany is a Lilly Teacher Creativity Fellow, and has the distinguished honor of earning 2 coveted grants, 7 years apart.
+Bethany is a Lilly Teacher Creativity Fellow, and has the distinguished honor of earning 2 coveted grants.
 Her grants took her to New York City & New Orleans in 2011, and to Salvador & Rio de Janeiro in 2019.
 The experiences during both grants have transformed and propelled her teaching with new approaches, genres, techniques, and even renewed love for the craft of teaching.

 Bethany is looking forward to sharing her stories and teaching techniques at the Indiana MEA Conference in Fort Wayne, IN, in January, and the Australian National Band and Orchestra Conference in Perth, Western Australia, in October 2021.